USMAI-Library-Consortium/janeway-warpspeed/README.md

 4. DB_USER: Name of the postgres user
 5. DB_PASSWORD: Password to connect to the postgres DB
 6. JANEWAY_PRESS_DOMAIN: Specifies the Press Domain to use when installing Janeway AND for nginx routing.
 MUST be the same as the domain name that you give Janeway on your Kubernetes cluster
+7. JANEWAY_PRESS_DOMAIN_SCHEME: The scheme for the Janeway domain, e.g. https://, used for CSRF protection

 ### Environment variables required ONLY when installing Janeway
 1. JANEWAY_PRESS_NAME: Specifies the Press Name to use when installing Janeway